wbcsd/pact-catalog/CONTRIB_TEST.md

   "pathfinder_version": "<pathfinder-framework-version>" // "1.0.0" or "1.0.1" or "2.0.0" or "2.0.1"
 }
 ```
+The `"solution_id"` property of the `"tested_by"` attribute is optional, but highly recommended.
+All other fields are mandatory.

-<b>Scenario 2:</b> If you tested your solution with an Organization who doesn't have a solution yet or has a solution but not yet onboarded to the PACT Catalog
+<b>Scenario 2:</b> If you tested your solution with an Organization who doesn't have a solution yet or has a solution but not (yet) onboarded to the PACT Catalog
 ```javascript
 {
   "tested_solution": {